Retail Stocks Slide in Wake of Amazon's Deal for Whole Foods

 "This is a shot across the bow," said Sean Lynch, co-head of global equities at the Wells Fargo Investment Institute.
 "The worry is that Amazon is going to impact the market, drive margins down."

-Rival grocers Supervalu and Kroger both tumbled more than 10%, capping a brutal week for the industry.
-Kroger shares sank Thursday after it said increasing competition will hurt earnings for the year.
+Rival grocers Supervalu and Kroger both tumbled, capping a brutal week for the industry.
+Kroger shares sank 19% Thursday after it said increasing competition would hurt earnings for the year.
 That competition isn't letting up -- this week German grocery chain Lidl opened its first stores in the U.S.

-Big-box operators such as Wal-Mart Stores and Target fell nearly 5% and 7%, respectively, on Friday.

 Continue Reading Below